 This week’s virtual journey takes us to Princes Street Gardens, right here in Edinburgh.
 We will not be covering a long physical distance for this journey.
 Instead, let’s take a seat on a bench across from one of the most beautiful monuments in our historic city.
 The travel we will do requires us to go back in time so that we can explore one of the most fascinating stories about the importance of the relationship between humans and animals.
 The story you are about to learn regards an unlikely hero.
 It’s a story filled with drama and hope, pain and friendship, humanity and loss, war and peace, and a bear…

-To start, we must leave peaceful Edinburgh behind, and travel to Iran in the year 1942.
+To start, we must leave peaceful Edinburgh behind, and travel to Iran to the year 1942.
 We are in the middle of World War II, near the train station in Hamadan, Iran.
 It is fair to say that it is not the place, nor the time, where you should be expecting miracles.
 However, a chance meeting is about to change all that.

 Far from their home, a large group of Polish refugees, soldiers and civilians, are arriving into Iran.
 They have already been through hell and back…a few times.
 First, their country was invaded by both the Nazis and the Soviets.
 As for this group, they were imprisoned and enslaved in Siberia and other areas in Russia.
 Thankfully they were at least released.
 Yet, they are still exiled and left to seek refuge far from home.
 They witnessed all the atrocities of the war firsthand- many of them lost loved ones and were orphaned themselves.
 However, they are about to meet another orphaned soul that would change their lives forever.